Curry Chicken Wings

 Curry Chicken Wings Recipe

-Diane and I have been hosting gatherings for as long as we’ve been together (over 23 years).
+We’ve been hosting gatherings for as long as we’ve been together since 1996.
 Starting as two crazy kids who loved to cook combined with a couple roommates who loved to eat.
-We can still remember many of our first gatherings.
-Cooking for 8 would take us a week of prep and cooking.
+One dish that is usually always on the menu are these curry chicken wings.

 Great Curry Flavors

-Chicken wings fill that need for us time and again.
-They can be quickly prepped.
+Chicken wings fill that need for us time and again for gatherings and these can be quickly prepped.
 Mass baked on sheet pans, evenly gently kept warm or re-heated if you need to bake them ahead of time, then tossed in their final sauce when ready to serve.
 And few things go better with beer and football than chicken wings.

 This is our latest favorite, basically taking the sauce we used for the curried smashed potatoes and tossing it with the wings.
 Which is also another party short-cut.
 One sauce, two distinct dishes.
 You can also easily sub in your favorite sauce instead of the curry if you have a more conservative group you are feeding.
-Here’s our other chicken wing recipes for ideas or you can always serve them with a side of or tossed in a home-made Sriracha style sauce:
+Learn more about origins of curry powder.
+Here’s our other chicken wing recipes for ideas or you can always serve them with a side of or tossed in a home-made Sriracha style sauce.
+If you’re looking for a good general easy-to-use curry powder or curry paste, check these out:

 - 2 lbs (907 g) Chicken Wings , rinsed & patted dry